sioXD/PDF_changer/README.md

 ## Folder Structure

-`src\IllustrationChanger` - Main Folder for the first task
+`src\IllustrationChanger` - Main folder for the first task

 - `src\IllustrationChanger\PDF_Files` - all original PDF files (not cropped)